ymich9963/mdnotes.nvim/README.md

 - Toggle hyperlinks with `:Mdn toggle_hyperlink` which pastes your copied hyperlink over the selected text or removes it.
 - Show backlinks of the current file with `:Mdn show_backlinks` or to show the backlinks of a Wikilink by hovering over the link and executing the same command.
 - Implements an outliner mode by doing `:Mdn toggle_outliner` (make sure to exit afterwards by re-toggling.
 - Insert an image or file from clipboard using `:Mdn insert_image` or `:Mdn insert_file` which creates the appropriate link and copies or moves the image to your assets folder.
+Requires `xclip` or `wl-clipboard` for Linux.
 - Supports Windows eccentricities.
 - Use `:Mdn cleanup_unused_assets` to easily cleanup assets that you no longer use.
 - Can go backwards and forwards in notes history by using `:Mdn go_back` and  `:Mdn go_forward`.